 Variable site size.
-Generally 1/4 to one acres in size.
+Generally 1/4 to two acres in size.

-- Function of specific urban development, facilities, and plans. - Must be publicly visible and adjacent to, or connected to, public sidewalks, public parking, and streets. - An unobstructed portion of a lot, with minimum dimensions of no less than 20 feet in each direction - Integrated into overall site design and centrally located for ease of access by the residential units it is designed to serve, as well as the general public. - Design and location shall minimize wind tunneling and ensure solar access to the maximum extent practicable.
+- Can be incorporated into a private or public development, or be developed as a stand-alone amenity. - Must be publicly visible and adjacent to, or connected to, public sidewalks, public parking, and streets. - An unobstructed portion of a lot, with minimum dimensions of no less than 20 feet in each direction. - Integrated into overall site design and centrally located for ease of access by the residential units it is designed to serve, as well as the general public. - Design and location shall minimize wind tunneling and ensure solar access to the maximum extent practicable.